Disclosure: PCBuildRanked earns from qualifying Amazon purchases.

 WD Black SN7100 1TB NVMe SSD

-The WD Black SN7100 is the clearest upgrade value in this list.
-At roughly $90 for 1TB, it delivers 7,250 MB/s sequential reads — six times faster than a SATA SSD and fourteen times faster than a 7200 RPM mechanical drive.
+The WD Black SN7100 delivers 7,250 MB/s sequential reads at around $185 for 1TB — six times faster than a SATA SSD and fourteen times faster than a 7200 RPM mechanical drive.
 Game load times drop to under five seconds in titles that previously took 30+ seconds on mechanical storage.

-Tom’s Hardware named it the best M.2 SSD for gaming in early 2026, citing its record-breaking power efficiency and first-place benchmark placement among host memory buffer (HMB) drives.
-HMB means it uses a portion of your system RAM as cache instead of on-board DRAM — this keeps the price down without meaningfully affecting real-world gaming performance.
+Tom’s Hardware named it a top M.2 SSD for gaming in early 2026, citing its record-breaking power efficiency and class-leading benchmark performance among host memory buffer (HMB) drives.
+HMB means it uses a portion of your system RAM as cache instead of on-board DRAM — this keeps the price competitive without meaningfully affecting real-world gaming performance.

 Check your available M.2 slots before ordering.
 Most motherboards have one or two M.2 slots, but they may already be populated, or the second slot may be PCIe 3.0 while the primary is PCIe 4.0.